HonkingGoose/x4-game-notes/README.md

 ### Inventory & crafting resources

-These are other inventory items used for crafting, as well as the objects the player can use, like the repair laser for the space suit.
+These are other inventory items used for crafting, as well as the objects the player can use.
+Like the repair laser, or the space suit.

 ```xml
 <ware ware="weapon_gen_spacesuit_repairlaser_01_mk1"/>